Dallas Fort Worth Landscape Drainage – Lee Engineering Company

 What is a surface drainage system?

 Surface drains are very common and provide a safe, convenient drainage system.
-Surface drains feature a metal grating installed flush with the surface of the soil.
-Surface drainage installation is pretty straightforward and, since they are made of metal, surface drains are resistant to corrosion and breakage.
+Surface drains feature grating installed flush with the surface of the soil.
+Surface drainage installation is pretty straightforward and, since they are made of durable plastic material, surface drains are resistant to corrosion and breakage.
 Surface drains can be used in concrete areas such as parking lots and garages where water tends to accumulate.

 Are French drains surface drainage?